Experience from Application of Transmission Line Arresters in Romania

 The 400 kV Gutinas-Brasov line, designed and erected during the early 1970s, runs 126 km and connects the Brasov and Gutinas substations.
 The line is equipped with two sub-conductors per phase, each ACSR 450/75 sq.mm, and crosses the East Carpati Mountains – a region where there is near constant ice build up on conductors during winter.
 Initially, the line was provided with two shield wires over its entire length.
 But due to frequent failures in two sections, i.e. Towers #94 to 100 and also between Towers #130 and 145, shield wires in both sections were dismantled in 1985.
 Moreover, the initial phase conductors on the line section from #94 to 100 were replaced by a single ACSR 973/228 sq. mm conductor.
 Line arresters were later installed to diminish outages of this line due to lightning.

 Planning for the first stage began in 2005 and saw arresters mounted on Towers #130 to 145 a year later.
 The second stage of the project covered Towers #94 to 100 and was implemented in 2013.
 The solution adopted saw the polymeric-housed MOV line arresters connected with the ground pole to cross-arms and equipped with disconnectors between the active pole and the phase.
 This was intended to eliminate risk of arrester damage due to Aeolian vibrations as well as galloping that would introduce dynamic loads when arresters are installed under the phases.
-Arresters had to fulfill all requirements specified in IEC 60099 and also to meet minimum performance characteristics such as continuous operating voltage of 255 kV, residual voltage at switching impulse, withstand voltage at 50 Hz for1 minute, wet conditions of 2100 kVmax and energy dissipation of 9.0 kJ/kV.
+Arresters had to fulfill the conditions specified by IEC 60099 and also to meet minimum performance characteristics such as: continuous operating voltage of 255 kV, residual voltage at switching impulse, withstand voltage at 50 Hz for1 minute, wet conditions of 2100 kVmax and energy dissipation of 9.0 kJ/kV.
 Another condition was that of the disconnecting device between the arrester’s bottom and the flexible connection to the phase.
 Before mounting, measurements of tower earthing had to be performed and, in cases where earthing resistance was below 25 ohms, improvements had to be performed.

 First Stage Project

-To begin, existing suspension towers were replaced by heavy tension towers and the two phase ACSR 450/75 phase conductors were replaced by a single ACSR 973/228 sq.mm conductor.
+One of the factors in the decision to proceed with Phase 1 was the number of lightning related incidents reported between 2000 and 2005, which varied between 4 and 10 outages per year.
+Since this line was among the most important for the security of the Romanian power network, such high numbers of trip-outs provided sufficient incentive to search for a permanent solution.
+It was therefore decided to install TLSAs in parallel with each insulator string on line section #130 to 145, which had operated without ground wires, to protect against lightning.
+To begin existing suspension towers were replaced by heavy tension towers and the two phase ACSR 450/75 phase conductors were replaced by a single ACSR 973/228 sq.mm conductor.
 Surge arresters were then suspended from tower cross-arms and connected to the phases.
-The TLSAs were installed for all phases on Towers #131 to 138 as well as on all phases of Towers #140 to 142 and also on Tower #144.
-These were all towers equipped with suspension insulator strings.
+The TLSAs were installed for all phases on Towers #131 to 138 as well as on all phases of Towers #140 to 142 and also Tower #144.
+These were all suspension towers equipped with suspension insulator strings.
 The arresters were connected in parallel with the suspension insulator strings and limited voltage surges across the line insulation by going into conduction at a voltage below the line insulation’s flashover voltage.
-Since Towers #139 and 143 were towers equipped with tension insulator strings, vertical lighting rods were installed on their peaks instead of installing line arresters.
-Measurements of earthing resistance showed good results, i.e. under 10 ohms, so no further improvement was needed.
+Since Towers #139 and 143 are tension towers equipped with tension insulator strings, vertical lighting rods were installed on their peaks instead of installing line arresters.
+Measurements of the earthing resistance showed good results, i.e. under 10 ohms, so no further improvement had to be done.

 Line Arresters